lgatto/SC-ICS-Proposal/exercises.md

 kelvin_to_fahr <- BLANK
 ```

-## Faded examples for a lookup table pattern:
+## Faded examples for a lookup table pattern

 1. Begin with a vector of character values
 2. Create ordered vector of unique values (a)